ethan-sargent/dotfiles/README.md

 ## Installation:
-My prompt uses powerlevel10k (https://github.com/romkatv/powerlevel10k) - use the below command to clone the p10k repo automatically.
+My prompt uses powerlevel10k (https://github.com/romkatv/powerlevel10k) - use the below command to clone the p10k repo automatically as a submodule in the correct location for it to autoload.

 ```
 git clone https://github.com/ethan-sargent/dotfiles --recurse-submodules
 ```
-For further details, see INSTALL.md - config installation should be as simple as running setup.sh.
+To apply the configuration see INSTALL.md - config installation should be as simple as running setup.sh.

-Please take a backup of your config before executing it!
+Make sure you take a backup of your XDG_CONFIG_HOME dir before executing it! it _should_ back up any existing config rather than overwrite it, but cannot guarantee this.
-I've smoke-tested my script to check it won't nuke configs, and it should rename folders to config_dir.BAK - but I don't know if there are edge cases where it might break.

-## Dependencies and Tools

 ### Core

 * Neovim
-* Alacritty (OpenGL terminal emulator)
-* Tmux (terminal multiplexer - tabs/splits/layouts
+* Kitty - performant terminal with built-in layout management
-* Starship (prompt customisation)
+* Powerlevel10k (async prompt customisation)

 ### CLI utils

-* ripgrep (very fast file searches incl contents)
+* ripgrep
-* fzf (fuzzy find)
+* fzf (fuzzy find) - additional support for fuzzy search and doc preview of SFDX commands
-* zoxide (cd)
+* zoxide (cd) - directory jumper
-* exa (ls replacement)
+* exa (ls replacement) - better cross platform color support
-* fd-find (ergonomic search-by-name)
+* fd-find - GNU find replacement

 ### Toolchains

-* rustup
+* rustup - Rust
-* volta (node version manager)
+* volta (node version manager) - NodeJS/NPM shim